fox3allenwang/TodoList/ToDoList/Pods/RealmSwift/README.md

 ## Why Use Realm

 * **Intuitive to Developers:** Realm’s object-oriented data model is simple to learn, doesn’t need an ORM, and lets you write less code.
+* **Built for Mobile:** Realm is fully-featured, lightweight, and efficiently uses memory, disk space, and battery life.
 * **Designed for Offline Use:** Realm’s local database persists data on-disk, so apps work as well offline as they do online.
-* **Built for Mobile:** Realm is fully-featured, lightweight, and efficiently uses memory, disk space, and battery life.
+* **[Device Sync](https://www.mongodb.com/atlas/app-services/device-sync)**: Makes it simple to keep data in sync across users, devices, and your backend in real-time.
+[Get started](http://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_swift_github) for free with a template application that includes a cloud backend and Sync.

 ## Object-Oriented: Streamline Your Code